iCliniq Logo

 Can Asystole Be Reversed?

-• Cardiopulmonary Resuscitation (CPR) - It is the mainstay treatment and helps to make the blood flow through the body.
+• Cardiopulmonary Resuscitation (CPR) - It is the main treatment and helps to make the blood flow through the body.
 A high-quality cardiopulmonary resuscitation (CPR) should be done in less than 5 seconds with minimal intervention, and it acts as a heartbeat.

-• Epinephrine - It is also known as Adrenaline and is given 1 mg via intravenous or intraosseous line as this drug helps to boost blood flow within the body, but its role in treating cardiac arrest is under study.
+• Epinephrine - It is also known as Adrenaline and is given 1 mg via intravenous or intraosseous line as this drug helps boost blood flow within the body, but its role in treating cardiac arrest is under study.

 Conclusion: